rohan-sharma82/visionagri/working.md

 ### UI & Styling

 - **Tailwind CSS & ShadCN UI**: This combination provides a vast library of pre-built, accessible, and easily customizable UI components (Buttons, Cards, Dialogs, etc.), which dramatically accelerates development.
-- **Framer Motion & Custom CSS**: We use these for fluid animations and unique visual effects, like the animated cards, "gooey" buttons, and the 3D login prism, to create a polished and engaging user experience.
+- **Framer Motion & Custom CSS**: We use these for fluid animations and unique visual effects, like the animated cards and gooey buttons, to create a polished and engaging user experience.
 - **Recharts**: A composable charting library used to display the market price analysis graph on the dashboard.

 ### AI & Backend Logic